emm32449/SeedTheAITextGame/initial_prompt.md

-Seed, v1
-Suggested Use:
-Try with Microsoft Copilot, ChatGPT, and GameGPT.
-Other LLMs may be used; Llama, Chat with RTX, etc.
+Seed, Version 1: It’s recommended to play this game with Microsoft Copilot, ChatGPT, and GameGPT.
+However, it’s also compatible with other Large Language Models such as Llama, Chat with RTX, and more.

 ## In-game Prompts

 Use these statements while playing the game: